janEntikan/panda3d-docs/programming/physics/builtin/applying-physics-to-a-node.rst

 and automatically change the direction it pushes.

-The effect that this thruster force has upon the jetpack guy should be dependent upon the mass of the system, so the setMassDependent call is used to factor mass into the acceleration analysis.
+The effect that this thruster force has upon the jetpack guy should be dependent upon the mass of the system, so the set_mass_dependent call is used to factor mass into the acceleration analysis.